qorg11/kill9/guides/firefox/better_firefox.md

 # Remove tab bar

 In newer version of Firefox.
-You might need to set toolkit.legacyUserProfileCustomizations.stylesheets to trye in about:config I'm using firefox 68 so i don't need to.
+You might need to set toolkit.legacyUserProfileCustomizations.stylesheets in about:config I'm using Firefox 68 so i don't need to.

 Go to your Firefox profile location (~/.mozilla/firefox/xxxxxx-default) and create a folder named "chrome"